A Constructive Characterization of Optimal Bundling: Introduction

 Rather than verifying optimality of predetermined menu structures, I ask: when can the optimal mechanism be characterized through upper envelope methods, and how can we constructively identify which bundles constitute this upper envelope?
-This requires global conditions on all bundles not just special subsets.
-The payoff is a complete characterization: I identify sufficient conditions for upper envelope methods to solve the bundling problem regardless of the structure of the bundles that consist of upper envelopes and provide an algorithm that computes the optimal menu for any problem satisfying these conditions.
-The constructive nature of my approach transforms the bundling problem from checking whether specific menus are optimal to systematically computing the optimal menu.
+This requires conditions on all bundles, not just special subsets, which consequently gives a complete characterization: I identify sufficient conditions for upper envelope methods to solve the bundling problem regardless of the structure of the bundles that constitute the upper envelope, and provide an algorithm that computes the optimal menu for any problem satisfying these conditions.
+Rather than checking whether a specific bundling structure is optimal, the constructive nature of my approach allows me to systematically compute the optimal menu.
+The structural results in the applications are then read off this computation: conditions for tree, nested, or pure bundling describe when the elimination procedure outputs a menu of that shape, rather than serving as verification of a menu conjectured in advance.

-\textbf{Dominance and Best Response:} The connection between dominance concepts and best response behavior has deep roots in game theory. \cite{pearce1984} establishes a fundamental result (Lemma 3): when opponents' strategies may be correlated, a strategy is a never best response if and only if it is strictly dominated.
-This equivalence relies crucially on the minmax theorem for finite two-player zero-sum games. \cite{weinstein2020} extends this framework to best-reply sets, with Proposition 3 generalizing the equivalence to never strict best responses and very weak dominance.
+\textbf{Dominance and Best Response:} The connection between dominance concepts and best response behavior has deep roots in game theory. \cite{pearce1984} establishes a fundamental result: when opponents' strategies may be correlated, a strategy is a never best response if and only if it is strictly dominated. \cite{weinstein2020} extends this framework to best-reply sets, generalizing the equivalence to never strict best responses and very weak dominance.
 Alternative proof techniques have been developed, including the duality approach of \cite{myerson1991} and the separating hyperplane theorem approach of \cite{fudenberg1991}, the latter recently extended by \cite{cheng2023do} to weaker dominance concepts.
-However, all these approaches require players to have von Neumann-Morgenstern utility functions—a linearity assumption that is substantially stronger than the single-crossing differences in convex environments (SCD$^\star$) condition I employ.
+However, all these approaches require players to have von Neumann-Morgenstern utility functions---a linearity assumption that is stronger than the SCD$^\star$ condition I employ.

 My contribution reconciles these game-theoretic insights within a mechanism design framework.
 I prove that under SCD$^\star$, bundles that are never strict best responses are precisely those that are very weakly dominated (Proposition \ref{p1}), adapting Pearce's logic to the bundling context without requiring linearity.
 Moreover, while \cite{bernheim1984}, \cite{pearce1984}, and \cite{fudenberg1991} characterize the existence of rationalizable strategies through best responses, their arguments do not extend to strict best responses.
 I establish the existence of strict best response bundles under SCD$^\star$ (Corollary \ref{c1}) and provide a counterexample (Example \ref{e6}) showing this existence can fail without the condition.
 This existence result is crucial for ensuring the minimal optimal menu is non-empty and well-defined.